marcusramberg/blog/content/post/2020-06-06-blog-reboot.md

 {{< figure src="/images/doom-shot.png" >}}

 Also, since the color scheme of my life is [Nord](https://nordtheme.com/), this blog is now also Nord themed.
-I took the Hugo [base16](https://themes.gohugo.io/base16/) theme and applied nord colors instead.

-to export to the blog from doom, it's a simple localleader e H H
+I took the Hugo [base16](https://themes.gohugo.io/base16/) theme and applied nord colors instead. to export to the blog from doom, it's a simple localleader e H H. To setup GH Actions posting, I followed [this recipe](https://ruddra.com/posts/hugo-deploy-static-page-using-github-actions/).

 ## Future {#future}

 I'll try to post something every day from now on, be it a simple link or note, and I'm using org mode to help me, so stay tuned for more posts here soon!
+Be warned, for the near future the posts might be emacs heavy, as it's one of my main focus areas at the moment :)